DaehwanKimLab/hisat-genotype/_pages/manual.md

 [Xcode]: https://developer.apple.com/Xcode
 [Samtools]: https://www.htslib.org

-## Downloading HISATgenotype and Building HISAT2 from source
+## Downloading HISAT-genotype and Building HISAT2 from source
-This download example will place HISATgenotype in your home (~) directory if you are using a linux system.
+This download example will place HISAT-genotype in your home (~) directory if you are using a linux system.
 Change the ~ to whichever directory you desire if this is not the behavior you want.

 ```bash